-Salaries and benefits for the nine-month period ended May 31, 2022, amounted to \$1,109,117 (\$682,537 in 2021).
-The increase is due to the compensation granted to independent directors, an officer and the vice-president, finance, of the Company, as well as the employer's portion of the fringe benefits associated with the exercise of stock options by directors and officers of the Company.
+Salaries and benefits for the year ended August 31, 2022, amounted to \$1,820,894 (2021 - \$993,424).
+The increase is due to the compensation granted to independent directors and to an officer and the vice-president finance of the Company, as well as the employer's portion of the fringe benefits associated with the exercise of stock options by directors and officers of the Company.
 It also reflects the 2021 contribution to the Workforce Skills Development and Recognition Fund.
-The increase was partly offset by the decline in the exchange rate for the euro, which is the currency used for the salaries and fringe benefits of the president and vice-president.